memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 		- [run-in-roblox](https://github.com/rojo-rbx/run-in-roblox/releases/tag/v0.3.0)

-	- If you're MacOS or Linux user, please follow the instructions in their home page.
+	- If you're Linux user, please follow the instructions in their home page.

 	**LINUX USERS ONLY:**